goodguyry/bella/README.md

 - Using ```environment``` is a quick way to switch away from your default environment
 - ```style``` is one of the Sass style options

 Any command line arguments override local settings, which in turn override any global settings.
+If you've got your configuration files set right, you should only need the options when switching environments.

+Example: ```bella -e deploy```

 Example files included in this repo: